spacemeshos/POET-OLD/protocol.md

 ```

 ##### DAG Construction (See section 4, Lemma 3)
-- Compute the label of each DAG node, and store only the labels of of the dag from the root up to level m
+- Compute the label of each DAG node, and store only the labels of of the DAG from the root up to level m
 - Computing the labels of the DAG should use up to w * (n + 1) bits of RAM
 - The following is a possible algorithm that satisfies these requirements.
 However, any implementation that satisfies them (with equivalent or better computational complexity) is also acceptable.